DevExpress/devextreme-documentation/concepts/05 Widgets/Lookup/25 Handle the Value Change Event.md

 ---

 To process a new **Lookup** value, you need to handle the value change event.
-If the handling function is not going to be changed during the lifetime of the UI component, assign it to the [onValueChanged](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/onValueChanged.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#onValueChanged') option when you configure the UI component.
+If the handling function is not going to be changed during the lifetime of the UI component, assign it to the [onValueChanged](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/onValueChanged.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#onValueChanged') property when you configure the UI component.

 ---
 ##### jQuery